 In the last few years, food trucks, technically called Mobile Food Vehicles (MFV), have found their way to Chicago streets.
-They are like little restaurants on wheels which sell food ranging from tacos and pizza to gourmet pancakes and lobster rolls.
+They are like little restaurants on wheels that sell food ranging from tacos and pizza to gourmet pancakes and lobster rolls.
 It all seems great for the consumer.
 And, it is.
 Until it isn’t and you get sick from unsafe food handling or preparation.

 Chicago carefully regulates food trucks which must pass periodic unannounced Health Department inspections.
-If you know a little about the licensing requirements, the difference in a food truck dispenser and a food truck preparer, and what to look for when ordering your food, you can protect yourself from dreaded, and sometimes lethal, food poisoning.
+If you know a little about the licensing requirements, the difference between a food truck dispenser and a food truck preparer, and what to look for when ordering your food, you can protect yourself from dreaded, and sometimes lethal, food poisoning.

 Food Truck: Mobile Food Vehicle

-A food truck (MFV) is a commercial vehicle which must be registered and can only be used as a Mobile Food Dispenser (MFD) or Mobile Food Preparer (MFP) business.
+A food truck (MFV) is a commercial vehicle that must be registered and can only be used as a Mobile Food Dispenser (MFD) or Mobile Food Preparer (MFP) business.
 It must comply with a number of health and fire safety regulations and is subject to periodic unannounced inspections.
-There are different requirements for the MFV, depending on whether it is being used for a MFD or MFP.
+There are different requirements for the MFV, depending on whether it is being used for an MFD or MFP.